DigitalDataServices/GeocortexMenuComponents/README.md

 ## Credits

+[Digital Data Services, Inc.](http://www.digitaldataservices.com/geocortex), is a Geocortex Implementation Solution Provider and Esri Silver Business Partner that specializes in the creation, conversion, management, integration, and presentation of geospatial information.
+Our expertise focuses on providing simple solutions to complex business challenges and allowing our clients to leverage and explore their data in new and unique ways.
+As experts in research, data processing, data storage/management, data analysis, and presentation, we serve our clients by making complex analytical decisions available to everyone.
+Our vision is that access to geospatial information should not be a barrier to making business decisions.

+[Geocortex](http://www.geocortex.com/) and Latitude Geographics are registered trademarks of [Latitude Geographics Group Ltd.](http://www.latitudegeo.com/) in the United States and Canada, and are trademarks in other jurisdictions around the world.

+## License

 Copyright &copy; 2016 [Digital Data Services, Inc.](http://www.digitaldataservices.com/geocortex) All Rights Reserved.

-Geocortex and Latitude Geographics are registered trademarks of Latitude Geographics Group Ltd. in the United States and Canada, and are trademarks in other jurisdictions around the world.

-## License

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal